arianecrestani/The-Movie-DB/README.md

 # The Movie db

 This project was created with the intention of practicing.
-It uses VUE 2.0 and Tailwind CSS.
+It uses VUE 2.0, Vuex and Tailwind CSS.

 ## Preview